 Agent experience is a subset of developer experience

-Houck's framing here is worth sitting with.
+Houck's framing here is a useful reframe.
 Agent experience — whether agents have the right conditions to do useful work — isn't a new discipline.
 It's a direct extension of developer experience thinking applied to agents.
 Clear requirements, accurate data, sufficient context, a shared understanding of what good output looks like.
 The same variables that determine whether a developer can do great work determine whether an agent can.

 The DX Core 4 dimensions of productivity remain stable